Impact of lensing magnification on the analysis of galaxy clustering in redshift space: Theory

 where $\delta_D$ is the Dirac delta function.
 However, the matter density field is not observationally relevant for galaxy clustering, but we are rather interested in biased tracers of the underlying matter field.
 By assuming a local Lagrangian bias, we can write

 where $\delta_g$ is the density contrast of galaxies and $F(\delta)$ is the biasing function smoothed on a given scale.
 We note that at first order, the linear Eulerian and Lagrangian biases are simply related by $b_E^{(1)}= 1 + b_L^{(1)}$.
-The counterpart of \cref{eq:matter_density} for biased tracers is thus
+In the following, we use the notation $b_n = b_L^{(n)}$, with $b_1 = \ev{F'}$ and $b_2=\ev{F''}$ the first- and second-order Lagrangian bias parameters given by the expectation value of the first- and second-order derivatives of $F(\delta)$ respectively.